amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

-This is a resubmission after removing Vignette and its dependency to fix api key issues and fixing tests
+This is a resubmission after removing Vignette and its dependency to fix api key issues and fixing tests.

+fixed: full URI issue

 ## Test environments